retroryan/dse_spark_streaming_examples/README.md

 How to Run
 ==========

-checkout source
+* checkout source
-install sbt
+* install sbt
-sbt assembly run
+* type in a command prompt: sbt assembly run
-select the operation that you'd like to execute
+* select the operation that you'd like to execute